tompedals/radish/README.md

 ### License

-Monolog is licensed under the MIT License - see the `LICENSE` file for details
+Radish is licensed under the MIT License - see the `LICENSE` file for details